Bikita Lithium Mine

 |---|---|---|---|---|

-| Dust pollution, environmental degradation. | Dust pollution, environmental degradation | 2024 | ongoing | Dust pollution, environmental degradation, lack of community consultations, and depletion of water resources for community needs |
+| Dust pollution, environmental degradation | Dust pollution, environmental degradation | 2024 | ongoing | Dust pollution and environmental degradation have been reported, as has the lack of community consultations and the depletion of water resources for community needs. |

 Labour Worker Rights